seth586/guides/FreeNAS/extras/electrs.md

 ```
 --oneserver --server 192.168.84.208:50001:t
 ```
 Start up electrum client.
 It should connect!
 Terminate electrs with ctrl+c.
 Verify it is no longer running with `ps aux`.
-If it is still running, kill it with `kill -9 <pid>`, whereas <pid> is the number from `ps aux`.
+If it is still running, kill it with `kill -9 <pid>`, whereas `<pid>` is the number under the PID column from command `ps aux`.

 Now lets write an rc.d script so it automatically starts as a service: